1961 - PRESENT

-Head & Engquist experiences a large growth period, opening branches in Alexandria, LA; Little Rock, Springdale, and Fort Smith, AR; San Antonio, TX; Jackson, MS; and Memphis, TN, as well as aerial lift divisions in Southern Texas and Gonzales, LA.
+In 1995, Tom Engquist’s son, John, purchases the company from his father and takes on the role of CEO and Director.
+Head & Engquist then experiences a large growth period, opening branches in Alexandria, LA; Little Rock, Springdale, and Fort Smith, AR; San Antonio, TX; Jackson, MS; and Memphis, TN, as well as expansion with the addition of an aerial lift division in southern Texas and Gonzales, LA.

-Head & Engquist adds heavy focus to the aerial lift and telescopic forklift business, establishing an aerial lift division with branches in Texas, Florida, Louisiana, Georgia, and North Carolina - securing dealership rights with many top-name manufacturers in the industry.
+Head & Engquist adds heavy focus to the aerial lift and telescopic forklift business, establishing an aerial lift division with branches in Texas, Louisiana, Georgia, Florida, and North Carolina and securing dealership rights with many top-name manufacturers in the industry.

 Head & Engquist merges with ICM Equipment Company, creating H&E Equipment Services LLC.
 The many common manufacturers and contiguous geographic markets of the two companies make for an ideal merger.
-The newly combined company operates 47 facilities throughout the Gulf Coast, Intermountain, Southwest, and Northwest regions, with a combined equipment rental fleet of over 15,000 units.
+The newly combined company operates 47 facilities throughout the Southwest, Intermountain, Gulf Coast, and Southeast regions, with a combined equipment rental fleet of over 15,000 units.

-H&E acquires the assets J.W.
-Burress, Inc., headquartered in Roanoke, VA with 12 locations in the mid-Atlantic region, bringing the total number of H&E nationwide branches to 69.
+H&E acquires the assets of J.W.
+Burress Inc., headquartered in Roanoke, VA, with 12 locations in the mid-Atlantic region, bringing the total number of H&E branches nationwide to 69.